Representation Theorems of $\mathbb{R}$-trees and Brownian Motions Indexed by $\mathbb R$-trees

 \section{Introduction}

-One of the central object of probability is Brownian motion (Bm), which is the microscopic picture emerging from a particle moving in $n$-dimensional space and of course the nature of Brownian paths is of special interest.
-In this paper, we study the features of Brownian motion indexed by an $\mathbb{R}$-tree.
-An $\mathbb{R}$-tree is a $0$-hyperbolic metric space with desirable properties.
-Note that, J. Istas in \cite{Istas} proved that the fractional Brownian motion can be well defined on a hyperbolic space when $0< H \leq \frac{1}{2}$.
+One of the central object in stochastic analysis is Brownian motion, which is the microscopic picture emerging from a particle moving in $n$-dimensional space and the nature of Brownian paths is of special interest.
+For example, the Brownian motion $B$ indexed by Euclidean space $(\mathbb R,|\cdot|)$ has stationary independent increments, i.e., $B(x_2)-B(x_1)$ and $B(x_4)-B(x_3)$ are independent and equally distributed if $x_1<x_2\le x_3<x_4$ and $x_4-x_3=x_2-x_1$.
+In this paper, we study the features of a more general class of Brownian motions: Brownian motions indexed by some metric space --- an $\mathbb{R}$-tree.
+Recall that an $\mathbb{R}$-tree is a $0$-hyperbolic metric space with desirable properties, (see \cite{Aksoy}).
+A detailed survey on $\mathbb R$-trees will be made in the next paragraph.
+Note that Brownian motion indexed by $\mathbb R$-tree is well defined.
+For instance, J. Istas in \cite{Istas} proved that the fractional Brownian motion (which extends Brownian motion) indexed by a hyperbolic space can be well defined when its Hurst index $H\in(0,\frac{1}{2}]$.